Refreshing Fruits for May Festivities

 The shape of this banana is flatter, smaller and squarer, yet just as versatileas other bananas.
 The burro banana is described as having a tangy, lemony flavor.
 Once ripe, the soft flesh is creamy white or yellow with some firmness toward the center.
 Used when firm, the burro banana can be sliced and added to cereals or made into banana chips.
 The burro, softened, can also be mashed and used in cake and other dessert recipes.

-Larger and firmer than dessert bananas, plantains are commonly used as vegetables rather than fruits because of their lower sugar content.
+Larger and firmer than dessert bananas, plantains are commonly used as vegetables rather than fruits because of their low sugar content.
 Extremely popular in Latin American countries, plantains are also favored in West Indian and African cooking.
 Plantains are rarely eaten raw unless completely black to ensure ripeness, and are usually baked or fried and served like a potato.
-These “cooking bananas” have a mild, squash-like flavor and are used in a wide range of savory dishes.
+These “cooking bananas” have a mild, starchy flavor and are used in a wide range of savory dishes.